 These loans are for parents of matriculated dependent students.
-Applications are available from the Utica College Office of Student Financial Services.
+Applications are available at www.utica.edu/sfs (under forms).
 Loans may be made for the cost of attendance minus any financial aid.
 The interest rate is variable.
 Parents are responsible for principal and interest payments monthly.
 Interest rates are determined annually.